easy09/download_images_by_csv/README.md

 # download_images_by_csv
 get images's url from csv file,then download them.
 ## effect
-> Sites may not consider classification when uploading images, so they may need to be exported through database classification.
+> The website may not be classified when uploading files.
+In this case, you will need to export the images according to the database field classification.
 ## steps
 - explort csv file from datebase
 - run commond